8e7an/dotvim/README.md

 * ftplugin folder for filetype *.vim configuation files
 * pack folder for the Plugins (submodules)

-This repository is intended to be cloned into the /User/{username} / ~ (Home) directory.
+This repository is intended to be cloned into the `/User/{username}` / `~` (Home) directory.

+Use the clone command:

+`git clone git@github.com:8e7an/dotvim.git .vim`

+You will have to make sure this directory doesn't already exist.

-The .vimrc file is stored in this repository but will need a symbolic .vimrc link in the ~ (Home) directory to point to it.
+The .vimrc file is stored in this repository but will need a symbolic .vimrc link in the `~` (Home) directory to point to it.

 This can be done with:

-ln -s .vim/.vimrc ~/.vimrc
+`ln -s .vim/.vimrc ~/.vimrc`